-How can each of the main IPRs be licensed?
+9. On what basis can the main IPRs be licensed?

-Rights for patents, utility model rights, trade marks, and design rights, the right holder can grant both exclusive licences (the exclusive right to use the rights for commercial purposes (senyojisshi-ken)) and non-exclusive licences (tsujyo-jisshi-ken) for the rights.
+Rights for patents, utility model rights, trade marks, and design rights, the right holder can grant both exclusive licences (the exclusive right to use the rights for commercial purposes (senyo-jisshi-ken)) and non-exclusive licences (tsujyo-jisshi-ken) for the rights.

 The extent of the rights is determined by the contract between the rights holders (both in whole and in part is allowed).
 There is no explicit jurisdictional restriction.
-However, rights under Japanese law are only effective in Japan, and registrations contrary to this are not allowed
+However, rights under Japanese law are only effective in Japan, and registrations contrary to this are not allowed.